Tsugio Matsuda

 Tsugio Matsuda (松田 次生, Matsuda Tsugio) is a Japanese professional racing driver for Nissan and Kondo Racing in the Super GT Series, and a team ambassador for KCMG in the Super Formula Championship.

-He is the Super GT Series' all-time career wins leader in the GT500 class, and a two-time GT500 class champion in 2014 and 2015.
+Matsuda is the Super GT Series' all-time career wins leader in the GT500 class, and a two-time GT500 class champion in 2014 and 2015.
 He raced in Super Formula from 1998 to 2013, and won back-to-back series titles in 2007 and 2008, when the series was known as Formula Nippon.

 Matsuda has also represented Nissan in the FIA World Endurance Championship and Intercontinental GT Challenge.

 Career

 Early career

 Matsuda began his karting career in 1993, and achieved a notable result by winning the 1996 CIK/FIA Asia-Pacific Championship ICA Class race at his home track, Suzuka Circuit.
 He enrolled in the Suzuka Circuit Racing School Formula (SRS-F) in 1997 and graduated alongside classmates Toshihiro Kaneishi and future two-time Indianapolis 500 winner Takuma Sato.

 Matsuda made the step up to the All-Japan Formula Three Championship in 1998, driving for Satoru Nakajima.
 He won his first race at the new Twin Ring Motegi circuit and finished fourth in the championship.
 Matsuda remained in All-Japan F3 for 1999, and finished fifth in the championship.
 After the season, he finished fourth in that year's Macau Grand Prix.